Rail transport in Spain

+Most trains are operated by Renfe.
+Local publicly owned operators include Euskotren in the Basque Country, FGC in Catalonia and Serveis Ferroviaris de Mallorca in the Balearic Islands.
+High speed train operators other than Renfe include Ouigo and Iryo.

-Most railways are operated by Renfe Operadora; metre and narrow-gauge lines are operated by FEVE and other carriers in individual autonomous communities.
-It is proposed and planned to build or convert more lines to standard gauge, including some dual gauging of broad-gauge lines, especially where these lines link to France, including platforms to be heightened.
+It is proposed and planned to build or convert more lines to standard gauge, including some dual gauging of broad-gauge lines, especially where these lines link to France, including platforms to be raised.

 Spain is a member of the International Union of Railways (UIC).
 The UIC Country Code for Spain is 71.

 History

 The first railway line in the Iberian Peninsula was built in 1848 between Barcelona and Mataró.
 In 1851 the Madrid-Aranjuez line was opened.
-In 1852 the first narrow gauge line was built; in 1863 a line reached the Portuguese border.
-By 1864 the Madrid-Irun line had been opened, and the French border reached.
+In 1852 the first narrow-gauge line was built; in 1863 a line reached the Portuguese border.
+By 1864 the Madrid-Irún line had been opened, and the French border reached.
 In 1900 the first line to be electrified was La Poveda-Madrid.

 After the Spanish Civil War, the Spanish railway system was in a state of disrepair due to the damage caused by the conflict.
-In 1941 RENFE was created by nationalizing the private companies that built and operated the network until then, leading to a state-owned rail network.
+In 1941 RENFE was created by nationalizing the private companies that had built and until then operated the network, leading to a state-owned rail network.

 By the 1950s, the Spanish rail network reached its historical maximum of almost 19,000 kilometers.
 However, from the mid-1950s onward, the network began to shrink due to the exponential increase in private vehicle ownership in Spain.
 During the Spanish economic miracle of the 1950s and 1960s, the number of private vehicles in Spain increased more than 14 times from the mid-1940s to the mid-1960s.
 This led to a decline in demand for rail transport and the closure of some rail lines that were no longer profitable.
 By 1993, almost 8,000 km of rail lines were dismantled.

-The last steam locomotive was withdrawn in 1975, in 1986 the maximum speed on the railways was raised to 160 km/h, and in 1992 the Madrid-Seville high-speed line opened, beginning the process of building a nationwide high-speed network known as AVE (Alta Velocidad España).
+The last steam locomotive was withdrawn in 1975, and in 1986 the maximum speed on the railways was raised to 160 km/h, and in 1992 the Madrid-Seville high-speed line opened, beginning the process of building a nationwide high-speed network known as AVE (Alta Velocidad España).